 Walking outdoors is Mom’s main love.
 (Yes, I know, I encouraged the treadmill idea.
 She detests treadmills.)
-Her trash collecting mission branched off of her love for green and clean living.
+Her trash collecting mission branched from her love for green and clean living.
 She is an original environmental protector at eighty-eight-years old.

 A couple driving past, saw her and stopped.
 They helped her up and offered to drive her home.
-Mom said no. Our address and my phone number are inside her walker, but went unnoticed and forgotten.
+Mom said no. Our address and my phone number are inside her walker but went unnoticed by them and forgotten by Mom.

 Mom arrived home with a bump on her head.
 She said she didn’t see any stars or pass out, just felt stupid.
 Well, I was relieved, but upset.